mofakhamr/dt-patching/README.txt

     Single file
     Local files

-* Files will be auto-discovered and added, so only choose what you intend to use, you can of course add more later.
+* Files will be auto-discovered and that are found will be added, so only choose what you intend to use, you can of course add more later.

 -- Usage --